Ismail Haniyeh: Pope Benedict XVI Islam controversy

-During the Pope Benedict XVI Islam controversy in 2006, Haniyeh strongly objected to the Pope's remarks: "In the name of the Palestinian people, we condemn the Pope’s remarks on Islam.
+During the Pope Benedict XVI Islam controversy in 2006, Haniyeh strongly objected to the Pope's remarks: "In the name of the Palestinian people, we condemn the Pope's remarks on Islam.
 These remarks go against the truth and touch the heart of our faith."
-He also denounced the Palestinian attacks on churches in the West Bank and Gaza.
+Haniyeh also denounced the Muslim attacks on churches in the West Bank and Gaza that occurred in reaction to the controversy.